 This year-long training course is for people who want to develop their understanding and teaching skills in mindfulness based cognitive therapy / stress reduction (MBCT/MBSR), with view to delivering programmes or integrating the approach into their work.
-Participants will have completed an 8 week MBCT/MBSR course, have had a regular daily meditation practice for at least a year and attended at least one retreat.
+Participants will have completed an 8 week MBCT, MBSR or our Living Mindfulness course, have had a regular daily meditation practice for at least a year and attended at least one retreat.

-Regular meetings with a peer support group, making up 40 hours over the course of the year
+Regular meetings with a peer practice group, making up 40 hours over the course of the year.

-Three individual supervision sessions with one of the tutors, one of which is a taught class
+Three individual 30 min supervision sessions with one of the tutors.

 Provision of a comprehensive manual of course contents.

 Cost: sliding scale £1400/1650/1850.